Overview of the main changes since the previous report update

 Content of international protection

-• Cessation and revocation: In 2022 the number of revocation procedures further decreased in comparison to the three previous years Nevertheless, the status of 2,649 persons was revoked in 2022, mainly of persons from Syria, Iraq, Afghanistan and Iran (see detailed statistics under Cessation and review of protection status).
-More importantly the legal framework on cessation and revocation has been amended substantially.
-The changes serve to relieve the administrative and judicial bodies, therefore no more routine revisions are foreseen by the amended legal framework.
+• Cessation and revocation: In 2023 the number of revocation procedures further decreased in comparison to the three previous years Nevertheless, the status of 2,040 persons was revoked in 2023, mainly of persons from Syria, Iraq, Afghanistan and Iran (see detailed statistics under Cessation and review of protection status).

-• Key jurisprudence on the content of international protection: In August 2022 the CJEU strengthened the right to family reunification and condemned the age assessment cut off for family reunification of the German authorities.[20]
-Prior to the judgement the child had to be a minor at the time of effective reunification in cases where the sponsor was the child as well as in cases where the sponsor was the parent.
+• Key jurisprudence on the content of international protection: In August 2022, the CJEU strengthened the right to family reunification by ruling that the age cut off for family reunification applied by the German authorities was contrary to EU law.[20]
+Prior to the judgement, the child had to be a minor at the time of effective reunification in cases where the sponsor was the child as well as in cases where the sponsor was the parent.
 This had been criticised heavily by civil society organisations, since the visa procedure may take several months or even years and minor children may turn eighteen in the meantime.
 The CJEU decided that the age at the time of the original application for international protection is decisive in both scenarios.
-Following the judgment, the Federal government urged the local authorities to swiftly implement the judgement.
-In December 2022 the Federal Administrative Court ruled that a distinction between refugees and beneficiaries of subsidiary protection concerning the right to family reunification does not violate the Constitution.[21]
-As the judgement has not been fully published yet, the consequences of the judgment remain partly unclear.
-In October 2022 the Federal Administrative Court ruled that beneficiaries of subsidiary protection may not be required to sign a ‘repentance statement’ at the embassies of the country of origin in order to obtain a passport.
-If such a practice is adopted by the country of origin, the beneficiary cannot be reasonably expected to obtain a passport of the country of origin.[22]
+However, this ruling only spoke of family reunification of refugees.
+In December 2022, the Federal Administrative Court ruled that a distinction between refugees and beneficiaries of subsidiary protection concerning the right to family reunification does not violate the Constitution.[21]
+The CJEU has again strengthened its ruling concerning the time of the child’s minority, but its application to subsidiary protection beneficiaries by German Courts remains open.
+In October 2023, the Federal Administrative Court ruled that international protection status due to family reunification can be revoked, if the ‘principal’ person entitled to international protection dies[22] (see Family reunification).

 Temporary protection

-The information given hereafter constitute a short summary of the German Report on Temporary Protection, for further information, see Report on Temporary Protection.
+The information given hereafter constitute a short summary of the German Report on Temporary Protection, for further information, see Annex on Temporary Protection.

-• Key statistics on temporary protection: as of March 2023, 1,072,248 persons were registered in the Central Register of Foreigners, and 778,799 persons held a residence permit for temporary protection.
-69% of registered persons are women, and 33% are children.
+• Key statistics on temporary protection: as of February 2024, 1,139,689 persons were registered in the Central Register of Foreigners, and 941,559 persons held a residence permit for temporary protection.
+As of January 2024, 65% of registered persons are women, and 30.7% are under 18 years old.

 Temporary protection procedure

 • Scope of temporary protection and disadvantageous treatment of third country nationals: In Germany the scope of temporary protection is wider than in the Council decision.
 Temporary protection is awarded to Ukrainian nationals and their family members, which includes spouses, non-married partners, minor children and other close relatives if there is a ‘dependency relationship’ that was already established prior to entering Germany.
+In 2023 however, two administrative Courts expressed contradicting positions concerning non-married partners.
+Whereas a Court in Cologne decided that a permanent partnership can be established according to its exclusivity and willingness to support each other financially and emotionally, a Court in Munich did not consider permanent partnership as equivalent to married couples.
 Temporary protection may also be granted to third country nationals holding a residence permit in Ukraine, even if not a permanent one, but only if they are unable to return to their countries of origin.
-It has been criticised that in practice applicants from third countries face several disadvantages in all stages of the procedure compared to Ukrainian nations.
-The different treatment of third country nationals applying for temporary protection and applicants of Ukrainian nationality constitute the most flagrant legal disputes as to the German implementation of the Council Decision.
-The difference in treatment is displayed in the registration process where access to the application for temporary protection is sometimes not granted to third country nationals or where eligible third country nationals are pressured into the asylum procedure instead.
+It has been criticised that in practice applicants from third countries face several disadvantages in all stages of the procedure compared to Ukrainian nationals.
+The different treatment between third country nationals applying for temporary protection and applicants of Ukrainian nationality constitutes the most flagrant legal disputes as to the German implementation of the Council Decision.
+The difference in treatment is displayed in the registration process, where access to the application for temporary protection is sometimes not granted to third country nationals or where eligible third country nationals are pressured into the asylum procedure instead.
 After having lodged their application, third country nationals are further treated differently with regards to access to the labour market and other social benefits.
+There have been legal practitioners and Courts condemning this practice.
+However, a differentiation still takes place.

 • No automatic suspensive effect upon appeal: Differing from the asylum procedure, the appeal of a negative decision on temporary protection does not have automatic suspensive effect, an application for interim measures must be filed to guarantee legal stay during the appeal proceedings.